-rst studied extensively by scientists in 1896.
-In scientific research applications, the thermal grill is used to create harmless sensations of pain, however by applying both mild heat and cooling to the areas of chronic pain and creating an intense stimulation, the resulting effect blocks and confuses the pain messages going to the brain, allowing many patients to experience safe, drug free pain relief.
+The Benepod is designed to engage the body’s natural healing abilities using a combination of hot and cold stimuli.
+The combined hot and cold stimuli offered by Benepod induces a paradoxical burning sensation known as the Thermal Grill Illusion.
+The Thermal Grill Illusion has been known to scientists for over a century, and was developed and first studied extensively by scientists in 1896.
+In scientific research applications, by applying both mild heat and cooling to the areas of chronic pain and creating an intense stimulation, the resulting effect blocks and confuses the pain messages going to the brain, allowing many patients to experience safe, drug free pain relief.

 The Benefits of Benepod®

-Benepod has been proven most successful in treating localized and chronic pain, as opposed to short term, acute pain, or diffuse pain that is felt over a large area and can’t be localized.
-Conditions that patients often visit chiropractors, physiotherapists, or use other types of self-healing treatments for could benefit from the use of these products.
-Typical chronic pain symptoms that could be aided by Benepod includes:
+The Benepod has been designed to help with conditions that patients often visit chiropractors and physiotherapists for.
+People who use other types of self-healing treatments could also benefit from the use of this product.
+Typical chronic pain symptoms that could be aided by Benepod include:

 - Osteoarthritis of the Hands

 - Neuropathic Pain

 - Plantar Fasciitis